 Ubuntu Coffee Cooperative is a small coffee roaster located in Emeryville California.
 They buy all of their coffee beans exclusively from Cooperative Coffees Inc. a green bean importing cooperative that represents partner farming cooperatives in coffee growing regions around the world and member coffee roasters in North America and Canada.
 Ubuntu Coffee Cooperative grew out of a desire to play a role in bringing to market the finest organic, fair trade coffee while creating a work environment that respects the rights and dignity of all who work to produce it.

-The Worker Coop Academy will assist worker cooperatives that provide good jobs for low- to moderate-income workers.
-The Academy will be held in the East Bay beginning in September 2014; applications are now being accepted.
+The Worker Coop Academy assists worker cooperatives that provide good jobs for low- to moderate-income workers.
+The second Academy will be held in the East Bay beginning in September 2015.
+If you would like to be on their email list when applications become available, contact them here.

 WAGES (Women’s Action to Gain Economic Security) is launching its 6th cooperative which will produce and sell sustainably sourced paletas (Mexican popsicles).
 For 15 years, WAGES has worked with low-income immigrant Latinas to launch green business cooperatives.
 Currently, WAGES supports five thriving cooperatives of more than 95 women, all of whom are worker-owners.
 Learn more about the new Paleta Cooperative here.